Basic Albanian phrases and words you need to know (English to Albanian)

 Can you help me? – Mund të më ndihmoni?

-Read next: Check out my ultimate guide on Albania Travel Tips which features the best things to do, where to stay, and what to eat.
+Read Next: Check out my guide on Albania Travel Tips

 If something happens and you need help while you’re traveling in Albania, it’s important to know how to ask for it.
 I’ve included the most essential emergency words and phrases, and at the bottom of this section, you’ll also find the Albanian emergency numbers.

 Help! – Ndihmë!